News & Events

 Each year the department hosts a number of events and activities--from regional conferences on modern language scholarship and international literatures, to theatrical and musical presentations, as well as the University's Annual Human Rights Film Series.
 Click the links below to learn more about past and upcoming events:

-Now in its six year, the department's annual Human Rights Film Series is held in January and February, and showcases award-winning documentaries and feature films dealing with the some of the most pressing human rights issues confronting the world today.
+The department is privileged to to serve as the organizer of the University's annual Human Rights Film Series, which is held in January and February.
+The series showcases award-winning documentaries and feature films dealing with the some of the most pressing human rights issues confronting the world today.

 In the fall of 2012, the department hosted Los Valientes (The Courageous Ones), a live music theatre work for singing actor and onstage music trio of cello, piano and percussion.
 Based on the lives of three heroic Latinos, the show celebrates Mexican painter Diego Rivera, martyred Salvadoran Archbishop Oscar Romero, and Mexican-American outlaw Joaquin Murrieta - some say the Zorro character was based on this historical figure.
 The music ranged from traditional Latino folk and popular songs sung in Spanish to instrumental works by Latin American composers.

 Each year the department recognizes outstanding students and celebrates the graduation of majors and minors.
 Here are a few pictures from this year's Major and Minors Picnic.